BSLang/BS/README.md

   * '' '' Double single quotes for ANSI strings
   * " " Double quotes
   * "" "" Double double quotes
-  * «  » European quotes are used for UTF-128
+  * «  » European quotes are used for UTF-256
-  * «« »» Double european quotes used for UTF-256
+  * «« »» Double european quotes used for UTF-256 with string interpolation
 * Mandatory Comments - at the end of every line, demarked by 5 spaces
 * Optionally end statements with ;
 * `unless` statements must be terminated with ;